 - Uncover the values people have.

 - Find people who share those values your organization enacts.

 - Make the match – connecting like-minded people with opportunities to express their values through philanthropy.

-It’s not a one shot transaction, but a multi-step, transformative process where you take some raw ingredients, develop them further, nurture them and create something so compelling others want to join you in your endeavor.
-Once you find the values intersection, fundraising is simple.
+It’s not a one-shot transaction, but a multi-step, transformative process where you take some raw ingredients, develop them further, nurture them and create something so compelling others want to join you in your endeavor.
+Once you find the intersection of the values, fundraising is simple.

 But it won’t happen absent a values-based nonprofit culture of philanthropy.

 What are the guiding principles of your organization?
 You can’t simply make these up; you must discover your own truths.

 For example, if I ask an executive director to list the organization’s values, I’ll get a bunch of words (e.g., respect, integrity, justice, diversity, communication, excellence…).
 These are more idealized virtues than values.
 Their leadership is espousing what they think their values should be.
 Alas, values aren’t simply good intentions.
 Values are the talk you actually walk.

 Which is why I like to ask nonprofit staff to describe the organization’s values.
 Because that’s where you’ll get your reality check.
 A case in point is Enron, which in its 2000 annual report listed respect, integrity, communication, and excellence as core values.
 The action of leadership, however, showed a culture infused with greed and pride.

 Not surprisingly, employees decide how to act based not upon an organization’s statement of ethics or values as expressed in a manual or on the intranet, but on how they see others behave.